openLRSng/openLRSng/README.md

   - openLRSngTX -- set TX_BOARD_TYPE 4

+  - DTFUHF 4ch RX as TX -- set TX_BOARD_TYPE 5

 RECEIVER HW:
 ============
   - Flytron openLRS RX
   - OrangeRX UHF RX (NOTE both LEDs are RED!!)
   - DTF UHF 4ch RX

-  Flytron/OrangeRX default settings:
+  Flytron/OrangeRX (RX_BOARD_TYPE 3) default settings:
-    RSSI output at 'first' connector (marked as RSSI on OrangeRX) 32kHz PWM signal.
+    RSSI output at 'first' port (marked as RSSI on OrangeRX / ch1 on Flytron) 32kHz PWM signal.
 To make this analog you can use a simple RC filter (R=10kOhm C=100nF).
-    CH1-CH8 are parallel PWM outputs for channels 1-8 (50Hz).
+    Ports 2-9 are parallel PWM outputs for channels 1-8 (50Hz).

-  DTF UHF 4ch default settings:
+  DTF UHF 4ch (RX_BOARD_TYPE 5) default settings:
     CH1-CH4 outputted as PWM (50Hz).

   Receiver pin functiontions can be changed by using the TX CLI system and powering up RX when asked (so it enters config mode).